Pseudo-Dionysius the Areopagite

 Few human beings have the ability to contemplate the intelligible names in their purity.
 Most of us require the names to be incarnated in visible things before we can understand them.
 Unable to see “being,” “life,” and “wisdom” in themselves, we need a visible being who is living and wise.
 Such a person can then become the means by which we contemplate the intelligible.
 Dionysius' possibly fictional teacher Hierotheus is one such visible incarnation of the names.
 But Hierotheus may do more than incarnate the names.
 He can also unfold them in speech, taking the unitary name of “being” and describing it at length, as Dionysius does in the fifth chapter of On the Divine Names.
 As he describes it, the name unfolds itself into a form that is more multiple, because of the many words used in his description.
 It thus approaches the multiple character of our ordinary human way of knowing, and becomes more easily understood.

 Other names directly refer to visible things, whose multiplicity and accessibility to sensation make them easy for us to understand.
 The difficulty with these names, referred to by Dionysius and the Neoplatonic tradition generally as “symbols,” is that they have no inherent relation to the godhead at all.
 Their literal signification is restricted to the realm of the sensuous, and so they must be turned into metaphors if they are to become useful for theology.
 This is the task of Dionysius' Symbolic Theology.
-Though the work itself is not extant, we find him undertaking the same project elsewhere.
+Though the work itself is not extant, we find him undertaking the same project in each of his extant works.

 One of Dionysius' favorite sources of symbols is a verse from the 78th psalm: “the Lord awoke, like a strong man, powerful but reeling with wine.”
 Taken literally, the verse indicates that God sleeps and gets drunk on wine, two activities that properly apply only to embodied, visible beings.
 Only an embodied being can manifest the activities to which the names “sleep” and “drunkenness” literally refer.
 If we are to apply such terms to God, they must be attached to a foreign, intelligible content that will be able to lead the interpreter of the symbolic name to the contemplation of an intelligible name.
 In “sleep,” for example, Dionysius finds a meaning common to both intelligible and visible things: withdrawal from the world.
 He concludes that God's sleep is his “removal from and lack of communication with the objects of his providence.”
 In drunkenness, Dionysius sees a kind of over-filling, and so he explains that God's drunkenness is “the overloaded measurelessness of all goods in the one who is their cause.”
 From the easily comprehended literal meaning of the term, the reader rises to the more difficult intelligible terrain of imparticipability and measurelessness.